drstuartrosen/WhoIsRight/README.md

 # WhoIsRight
  Who is Right?
-A speech-in-noise test for children
+A speech-in-noise test for children.
+This work is currently under revision.